Automatic Cardioverter Defibrillator Implantation

 A wire, called a lead, will be threaded through a vein in the upper chest to the heart.
-An x-ray monitor will be used to watch the lead move through the vein to the heart.
+X-rays will be used to watch the lead move through the vein to the heart.
 The signals between the heart and the ICD will be carried on this lead.

-A pocket will be created under the skin at the incision site.
+A pocket is made in the incision area.
 The ICD will be implanted into the pocket.

-When the ICD is in place, the sedation will be increased.
-The ICD will be tested to make sure that it shocks the heart appropriately.
-Every precaution will be taken to ensure that this is a safe process.
-When it is determined the ICD is working properly and in the right place, the incision will be stitched up.
+Once in place, the ICD will be tested.
+This is to make sure it shocks the heart properly.
+Precautions will be taken to make sure this is a safe process.
+When the ICD is working properly and in the right place, the incision will be stitched up.
 A bandage will be placed over the site.

 How Long Will It Take?